-Portable diesel air compressors come in numerous styles, sizes and formats.
-In this article, we’ll talk about the most common types of diesel-powered portable air compressors, so you can make sense of your various options.
+Portable diesel air compressors come in numerous styles, sizes, and formats.
+In this article, we’ll talk about the three most common types of diesel-powered portable air compressors so you can make sense of your various options.

 One of the most important differences between diesel air compressors is the intended market and, subsequently, the quality and cost.
 Air compressors are made with one of three targets in mind: